ValdemarGr/catch-effect/readme/README.md

 ```

 ### Example
-When you have an instance of `Context` in scope, new `Local` instances can be spawned.
+When you have an instance of `Context` in scope, new `Local` instances can be spawned on the fly.
 ```scala mdoc:invisible
 import cats._
 import cats.effect._